semaphoreci/semaphore/docs/docs/using-semaphore/languages/php.md

 ## Overview

-The PHP interpreter is pre-installed in the Linux and macOS Semaphore environments.
+The PHP interpreter is pre-installed in the Linux Semaphore environment.
 You can switch the active interpreter using [sem-version](../../reference/toolbox#sem-version).
 You may also use Docker images.

 ## How to select PHP version {#switch}